johanbove/johanbove.github.io/_posts/2014-09-25-learning-ios.markdown

 I'm following the excellent tutorials written by fellow Belgian [Bart Jacocs](http://tutsplus.com/authors/bart-jacobs).

-You might think it is strange since you need an Apple computer to do anything related with iOS.
-Well, the company I am currently working for needs an iOS app in preparation to the HomeKit craze which is expected to happen as soon as devices come available on the market.
+The company I am currently working for needs an iOS app in preparation to the HomeKit craze which is expected to happen as soon as devices come available on the market.

+Challenge: I have been working on Windows PC machine for about my whole career and don't have an Apple machine.

-Developers need to work with Apple's Xcode for iOS development, so they ordered a Mac Mini exactly for this purpose for me.
-I the meantime nothing stops me from learning about the new programming language, tools and everything around this using my Windows PC while waiting until the shiny new Apple gear arrives.
+Developers need to work with [Apple's Xcode](https://developer.apple.com/xcode/) for [iOS development](https://developer.apple.com/devcenter/ios/).
+So the company ordered a [Mac Mini](https://www.apple.com/mac-mini/) exactly for this purpose for me to work on.

+While waiting until the shiny new Apple gear arrives, nothing stops me from learning about the new programming language, tools and everything around this using my Windows PC.

-**Note:** It is possible to start with Objective-C code on Windows by following [these instructions](http://stackoverflow.com/questions/56708/objective-c-for-windows).
+First thing I learned: it is possible to start with Objective-C code on Windows by following [these instructions](http://stackoverflow.com/questions/56708/objective-c-for-windows).

 There are a whole bunch of new concepts I have to learn, since my background as a front-end web developer working in JavaScript, Java etc is very different from the Apple World of Programming.
 But I am certain I will be able to get going quickly because of the plethora of documentation online.